eProsima/Integration-Service-docs/docs/overview.rst

 You can interact with Integration Service (IS) at two different levels:

-* As stand-alone application.
+* As a stand-alone application.
-* As library to link against.
+* As a library.

-When using IS as a library, you must provide the configuration XML file programmatically.
+If you use IS as a library, you must provide the configuration XML file programmatically.

 Integration Service architecture
 ---------------------------------

 IS provides three interfaces that must be implemented by any bridge that you want to use.
 This classes are :ref:`isbridge`, :ref:`iswriter` and :ref:`isreader`.
-There is a :ref:`rtps-bridge` implementation as default, that uses Fast-RTPS libraries.
+There is an :ref:`rtps-bridge` implementation as default, that uses Fast-RTPS libraries.

-Any :ref:`connector` must have at least one endpoint configured as a Fast-RTPS participant, as IS is intended to communicate Fast-RTPS with others protocols when using bridges.
+IS is intended to communicate Fast-RTPS with others protocols when using bridges, so any :ref:`connector` must have at least one endpoint configured as a Fast-RTPS participant.

-When you implement your ISBridge derived class, you must take in account:
+When you implement your ISBridge derived class, you must take into account:

 - Only :class:`ISWriter::write` is mandatory to implement.
 - When your reader receives data, you must call :class:`on_received_data` function with the data properly converted into :class:`SerializedPayload_t`.